PLANET ORYXS - MORRIAN CITY

 Dion used the knife to slash the air between them, encouraging Krause to shift away from the blade and loosen his grip.

-Ren, the fourth member of the team, wasn’t some bargain-bin villain like the other three.
-He was Yoshida’s right hand, and a cruel, ruthless creature that delighted in torture and manipulation.
+Ren wasn’t some bargain-bin villain like the other three.
+He was Yoshida’s right hand and a cruel, ruthless creature who delighted in torture and manipulation.

 Dion was a dead man that still drew breath.

-As Ren drew closer with a wicked smile, Dion felt his body shaking.
+As Ren drew closer with a wicked smile, Dion felt his body shaking well beyond his control.
 He’d lost all hope of running.
 Ren didn’t have any modifications.
 Not because he couldn’t afford them, but because he didn’t need them.

-“I have a fun little surprise for you, Dion,” Ren whispered in Dion’s ear, sending a violent, uncontrollable shudder down his spine.
-“What a poetic coincidence that you happened to deliver yourself to me right when I was feeling bored.
+“I have a fun little surprise for you, Dion,” Ren whispered in Dion’s ear, sending a chilling shiver down his spine.
+“What a poetic coincidence that you delivered yourself to me right when I was feeling bored.
 It must be fate.”

 “You should feel thankful,” Ren said as the other two men hoisted the writhing Dion to the table and strapped him down, “Mr Yoshida has decided to give you a second chance to redeem yourself.”

-The contents of the Janice paper bag were emptied out on the table, but Dion couldn’t make out what it was.
+The contents of the Janice paper bag were emptied onto the table, but Dion couldn’t fathom what it was.
 A little clear box with a black wriggling mass inside it.

 “You get to be the first to try this.
 It’s my newest invention, designed to keep naughty boys like you in check,” Ren explained as he pulled a long insect-like creature out of the box with a pair of tweezers.
 It thrashed in place; a segmented body full of legs like a centipede.
-There was something small and shiny stuck to it.
+Something small and shiny was stuck to it.

 “I’m sure he’ll make his way into your heart soon enough,” cooed Ren.

-Krause snort-laughed, but Oskar and Sanjay looked like they were going to be sick.
+Krause snort-laughed, but Oskar and Sanjay both looked like they were going to be sick.

 “You might want to close your eyes for this next part.
 It’s going to be very, very uncomfortable for you,” Ren advised, taking the knife in his free hand while Krause pulled Dion’s shirt up to expose his bare skin.